 We were so impressed over this area that we visited it twice during our stay in Valencia.
 We did not go inside (except for the Oceanografic), but next time we will for sure visit some of them as well – The Hemisferic (3D cinema), Science museum, Art palace, Oceanografic (Aquarium) can easily be put on the list of best tourist attractions in Valencia.

-- La Lonja
+La Lonja in Valencia

 La Lonja was historically important ever since 15th century.
 The place was used as silk and commodity exchange.
 Its Gothic interior is breathtaking and in my opinion one of the most amazing tourist attractions in Valencia.

-- Central Market (Mercado Central)
+Central Market (Mercado Central) in Valencia

 Valencia has one of the biggest and nicest markets in Europe.
 It was built in 1928 and contains 350 stands, selling local goodies – from fruit, vegetables, sea-food, meat, cheese, bread and even cooked food for a quick and yummy bite, so come hungry.
 If you are a foodie or not, visiting the market should be on your bucket list of best tourist attractions in Valencia.